Hollow-YK/Yunhu_MinecraftStatus_Bot/README.md

     echo 2. mcstatus library is installed
     echo 3. yunhu library is installed
     echo 4. requests library is installed
     echo 5.
-Script filename is correct
-    echo 6.
+All script files are present echo 6.
 Config filename is correct
     echo 7.
 Network connection is working
     echo ========================================